firebirdberlin/nightdream/docs/faq/faq_en.md

 The app offers two different options for screen protection:
 - move the clock around
 - fade the clock
-If an automatic change of position of the clock is not desired, the screen protection can be changed or disabled in the options.
+If an automatic change of position of the clock is not desired, the screen protection mode can be changed or disabled in the options.

 ### The interface is locked